JoshuaKGoldberg/create-typescript-app/docs/FAQs.md

 Yes!
 If you want to read the [GitHub Actions documentation](https://docs.github.com/en/actions/creating-actions) in detail.
 Here we'll outline the steps required to migrate a CTA app to a GitHub Action:

-1. The GitHub Actions does not cater for tabs well, so you will likely want to set your `README.md` to use spaces, not tabs.
-2. GitHub Actions store built output on a GitHub branch rather than in a published package on npm.
+1. GitHub Actions store built output on a GitHub branch rather than in a published package on npm.
    As a consequence we should:

    - delete `.github/workflows/release.yml` and `.github/workflows/post-release.yml`.